robocorp/example-windows-element-path/README.md

 ${locator_to_number_five}       path:2|3|2 > id:num5Button
 ```

-All the other locator variables based on the `path:` strategy are computed in the same
+The rest of the locator variables, based on the `path:` strategy, are computed in the
-way I described above.
+same way I described above.

 *Tree printed log*:
 ![Tree printed log](images/tree-log.png)